rust-lang/rust/src/doc/trpl/getting-started.md

 This line does all of the work in this little program: it prints text to the screen.
 There are a number of details that are important here.
 The first is that it’s indented with four spaces, not tabs.
-If you configure your editor of choice to insert four spaces with the tab key, it will make your coding much more efficient.

 The second important part is the `println!()` line.
 This is calling a Rust *[macro]*, which is how metaprogramming is done in Rust.
 If it were calling a